Thijmenvanbrenk/Portfolio/docs/09-Epidemiology.md

 dna <- as.DNAbin(dna) # sequence has to be the correct class

 # to create a phylogenetic tree we need to calculate the distance between all the sequences
-# there are many different models to choose from, and it was not easy to choose out of all the options because there are allot of upsides and allot of downsides to all the possible methods. for this time i have chosen to use the Tamaru and Nei methode (TN93).
+# there are many different models to choose from, and it was not easy to choose out of all the options because there are allot of upsides and allot of downsides to all the possible methods. for this time I have chosen to use the Tamaru and Nei methode (TN93).
 Because they take into account that its different to swap from A-G then C-T and vice versa.

 dna_distance <- dist.dna(dna, model = "TN93")